safi-io/SteganographyMessageHider/README.md

 ## 🖼️ Interface Previews

 ### 🏠 Home Page
-This the the page that welcomes you when you start the application.
+This the the page that welcomes you when you start the application(Steganography Studio).
 ![Home Page](screenshots/homepage.png)

 ### ✏️ Encoding Page
 On this page, You can upload the picture, and write the text you want to hide in the image.
-For Example
+#### For Example
-Image: Pakistan Flag
+- Image: Pakistan Flag
-Text: Pakistan is my Country.
+- Text: Pakistan is my Country.
 ![Encoding Page](screenshots/encoding.png)

 ### 📖 Decoding Page
 This page gives you the ability to decode the message by uploading the image.
+#### Decoded Text:
+- Pakistan is my Country.
 ![Decoding Page](screenshots/decoding.png)

 ---